NOTE: This article references "informz" -- a previous name of the Higher Logic Informz product.

 The Setup Advanced Text Template is an editor that allows you to design your template.
 This section is limited to text content and the standard footer.
 However, you will still include location codes in the text editor.

 When you have finished with your text design, click Next.

 Step 4 - Setup Template Locations

-- Click Update to finish.
-The template becomes available in the designated folder.
+The template is now available in the designated folder.

 TIP: Navigate to the folder to confirm this.